 The Role of the Qualified Intermediary

-A Qualified Intermediary is responsible for a number of important elements in the administration of a successful 1031 Exchange transaction, including (1) preparing the 1031 Exchange agreements and related transactional documents in order to properly structure the 1031 Exchange transaction; and (2) receiving, holding and safeguarding your 1031 Exchange funds throughout the transaction; and (3) advising or consulting with you and your professional advisors regarding the implementation of your 1031 Exchange transaction to ensure compliance with all applicable Internal Revenue Codes, Department of the Treasury Regulations and related Revenue Rulings and Revenue Procedures.
+Qualified Intermediaries are responsible for a number of important elements in the administration of a successful 1031 Exchange transaction, including (1) preparing the 1031 Exchange agreements and related transactional documents to properly structure the 1031 Exchange transaction; and (2) receiving, holding and safeguarding your 1031 Exchange funds throughout the transaction; and (3) advising or consulting with you and your professional advisors regarding the implementation of your 1031 Exchange transaction to ensure compliance with all applicable Internal Revenue Codes, Department of the Treasury Regulations and related Revenue Rulings and Revenue Procedures.

 Preparation of Legal Documentation

 The drafting of the 1031 Exchange agreements and related transactional documents is crucial in the proper structuring of a successful 1031 Exchange transaction.
-A single mistake in the preparation of the legal documentation could result in the disallowance of your 1031 Exchange transaction by the Internal Revenue Service, and the subsequent recognition by you of the depreciation recapture and capital gain income tax liabilities along with interest and penalty assessments by the Service.
+A single mistake in the preparation of the legal documentation could result in the disallowance of your 1031 Exchange transaction by the Internal Revenue Service or state taxing authority, and the subsequent recognition by you of the depreciation recapture and capital gain income tax liabilities along with interest and penalty assessments by the Service.

-The Qualified Intermediary must possess the necessary experience and expertise to ensure a thorough review of the related transactional documents and a complete understanding of your 1031 Exchange transaction.
+The Qualified Intermediary must possess the necessary experience, expertise and track record to ensure a thorough review of the related transactional documents and a complete understanding of your 1031 Exchange transaction.
 This in depth understanding of your transaction by the Qualified Intermediary will ensure the 1031 Exchange agreements and related documents will be completed accurately.

 Technical Ability: Providing Guidance